grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 `Hello, "world"!`
 ```

 Within the backticks, any character may appear except a backtick.
+A backtick
+can be included by concatenating a double quoted string that contains a
+backtick using `+`.

 A multiline raw string will be interpretted exactly as written: